Altamont Free Concert

 The Altamont Speedway Free Festival was a counterculture rock concert in the United States, held on Saturday, December 6, 1969, at the Altamont Speedway outside of Tracy, California.
-Approximately 300,000 attended the concert, and some anticipated that it would be a "Woodstock West".
-The Woodstock festival had been held in Bethel, New York, in mid-August, almost four months earlier.
+Approximately 300,000 attended the concert, with some anticipating that it would be a "Woodstock West".
+The Woodstock festival had taken place in Bethel, New York, in mid-August, almost four months earlier.